-Towards 1910, while he was painting this picture, Ensor was also working precisely on the composition of a ballet-pantomime entitled "The ladder of love" (La gamme d'amour or Flirt de marionnettes), for which he wrote the libretto and the music, and designed the costumes and the decors.
+Towards 1910, Ensor was also working precisely on the composition of a ballet-pantomime entitled "The ladder of love" (La gamme d'amour or Flirt de marionnettes), for which he wrote the libretto and the music, and designed the costumes and the decors.
 This complete work opened in Ostend in 1911, but for more than twenty years the artist continued to create around it an endless series of coloured drawings, monotypes and paintings.

 Also the apparitions in this garden are, as Ensor himself would say, "figures of love, of reverie, musical".
 Nothing is defined or tangible; everything becomes phantasmagorical in the hazy harmony of pastel colours.
 The grass, the trees and the sky blend into a greenish blue atmosphere.
 The figures, insinuated with light warm marks (red, pink, yellow.) with shaky outlines, come out of the iridescent colour and dissolve immediately, as ephemeral as the notes of a melody or the steps of a dance.